phpgl/flappyphpant/README.md

  - **Abstracted Input Handling**

-    Input handling can get messy fast, this example utilizes Input and Action maps to abstract the input handling and theoretically allow for easy remapping of the controls.
+    Input handling can get messy quickly; this example utilizes Input and Action maps to abstract the input handling and theoretically allow for easy remapping of the controls.

     ```php
      // apply jump